-The modern practice of de-identification comes from three overlapping intellectual traditions.
+The modern practice of de-identification can be broken down into three distinct phases:

-1. For four decades, official statistical agencies have researched and investigated methods broadly termed Statistical Disclosure Limitation (SDL) or Statistical Disclosure
+1. For four decades, official statistical agencies have researched and investigated methods broadly termed statistical disclosure limitation (SDL) or statistical disclosure control (SDC) [61, 38, 47].

-- Control [29, 36].
 Statistical agencies created these methods so that they could release statistical tables and public use files (PUF) to allow users to learn information and perform original research while protecting the privacy of the individuals in the dataset.
-SDL is widely used in contemporary statistical reporting. - 2.
-In the 1990s, there was a significant increase in the release of microdata files for public use in the form of both individual responses from surveys and administrative records.
-Initially, these releases merely stripped obviously identifying information, such as names and social security numbers (what are now called direct identifiers).
-Following some releases, researchers discovered that it was possible to re-identify individuals' data by triangulating with some of the remaining data (now called quasi-identifiers or indirect identifiers [28]).
-The research resulted in the invention of the k-anonymity model for protecting privacy [124, 108, 109, 123], which is reflected in the Office of Civil Rights guidance on how to apply de-identification in a manner consistent with the HIPAA Privacy Rule [89].
-Today, variants of k-anonymity are commonly used to allow for the sharing of medical microdata.
-This intellectual tradition is typically called de-identification, although this document uses that term to describe all three intellectual traditions. - 3.
-In the 2000s, research in theoretical computer science and cryptography developed the theory of differential privacy [40], which is based on a mathematical definition of the privacy loss to an individual that results from queries on a database containing that individual's personal information.
+SDL is widely used in contemporary statistical reporting.

+- 2. In the 1990s, there was a significant increase in the release of microdata files for public use in the form of both individual responses from surveys and administrative records.
+Initially, these releases merely stripped obviously identifiable information, such as names and Social Security numbers (what are now called direct identifiers).
+Following some releases, researchers discovered that it was possible to re-identify individuals' data by triangulating some of the remaining data (now called quasi-identifiers or indirect identifiers [37]).
+The research resulted in the creation of the k-anonymity model for protecting privacy [153, 137, 138, 152], which is reflected in the Office of Civil Rights guidance on how to apply de-identification in a manner consistent with the HIPAA Privacy Rule [118].
+Today, variants of k-anonymity are commonly used for sharing medical microdata, even though some mechanisms that implement k-anonymity have been demonstrated to be reversible [32]. - 3.
+In the 2000s, research in theoretical computer science and cryptography developed the theory of differential privacy [53], which is based on a mathematical definition of the privacy loss to an individual that results from queries on a database containing that individual's personal information compared to the same queries on a database that does not.
 Differential privacy is termed a formal model for privacy protection because its definitions for privacy and privacy loss are based on mathematical proofs.

-This does not mean that algorithms that implement differential privacy cannot result in increased privacy risk.
+This does not mean that algorithms that implement differential privacy eliminate all privacy risk.
 Rather, it means that the amount of privacy risk that results from the use of these algorithms can be mathematically bounded.
 These mathematical limits on privacy risk have created considerable interest in differential privacy in academia, commerce, and business.
-To date, however, only a few systems that utilize differential privacy have been operationally deployed.

 During the first decade of the 21st century, there was a growing awareness within the U.S. Government about the risks that could result from the improper handling and inadvertent release of personal identifying and financial information.
-This realization, combined with a growing number of inadvertent data disclosures within the U.S. Government, resulted in President George Bush signing Executive Order 13402, which established an Identity Theft Task Force on May 10, 2006 [19].
-One year later, the Office of Management and Budget issued Memorandum M-07-16 [62], which required federal agencies to develop and implement breach notification policies.
-As part of this effort, NIST issued Special
+This realization, combined with

-&lt;sup>2A summary of the history of Statistical Disclosure Limitation can be found in Private Lives and Public Policies: Confidentiality and Accessibility of Government Statistics [102].
+&lt;sup>6A summary of the history of statistical disclosure limitation can be found in Private Lives and Public Policies: Confidentiality and Accessibility of Government Statistics [132].